intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/transformation.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

 The transformed dataset will be split into X_train, y_train, X_test, y_test in the traintestsplit component.
 The component has been designed to take random_seed and the proportion of the test set as input parameters.
-In this experiment, we set the size of test set to be 0.25.
+In this experiment, we set the size of the test set to be 0.25.
 That means that we use 75% of the whole data set to train the model and the rest 25% as the test set.

 <img src="./images/traintestsplit.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>